CodeHipster/game-of-life/README.md

 Goal: being able to draw pixels and start the game of life logic.

-Project is purely front-end canvas.
+Project is purely front-end.

 Working with:
 -------------
+- requirejs
+- html5 canvas
-  - coffee-script
+- coffee-script (spare your fingers by writing less ;-P )
 - gulp (to watch and compile coffee-script)
 - node/npm (to manage packages for gulp scripts)

 Project structure:
 ------------------
 - root: project related files
   - (git/node modules/gulp scripts/package.json)
 - ./game of life
   - source code for the webpage

 First time setup:
 -----------------